-- A class diagram defining the data elements agnostic of any one serialisation format - $\rightarrow$ \\\\\ The data element definitions link to the Grid Modelling CIM definitions and re-use definition and data types where applicable.

-- The persistent identifiers for a data element should match those of the corresponding CIM data element to support automated navigation between the data sets - An OpenAPIA definition of how this datathe data elements, their properties, datatypes, multiplicities, required/optional status, and documentation.
+- A class diagram defining the data elements agnostic of any one serialisation format.
+The data element definitions link to the Grid Modelling CIM definitions and re-use definition and data types where applicable. - A definition of the data elements, their properties, datatypes, multiplicities, required/optional status, and documentation.

-• A machine readable version of the API definition is then serialisationprovided in a Javascript Object Notation (JSON) formatCapacity Heatmaps Appendix 2: Open API.
+A machine readable version of the API definition is provided in Capacity Heatmaps Appendix 2: Open API.